Skip to content

 Main Results

-The proposed method achieves state-of-the-art performance on novel view synthesis and inverse rendering metrics across benchmark datasets.
+The method demonstrates leading performance across all novel view synthesis and inverse rendering metrics on benchmark datasets.

 Ablation Study